TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     -   Unicode is a character set extending ASCII characters and aims to include every used character on Earth inside it.
 -   UTF-8
     -   UTF-8 is the mapping table similar to ASCII that does the encoding/decoding for Unicode characters.

+## Memory management

+-   Paging
+    -   Paging divides a logical address space into fixed-size blocks to simplify hardware allocation and eliminate external fragmentation.
+-   Virtual memory (or swap memory)
+    -   The Memory Management Unit (MMU) uses paging to break memory into blocks called frames, and disk into blocks called pages.
+    -   Because frame and page have the same size, the MMU can offload the frames of a process to pages on disk or load them back to memory.
+    -   From a user's perspective it behaves just like memory so it is called virtual memory.
+-   Segmentation
+    -   Segmentation divides a logical address space into variable-sized blocks called segments to match a process's logical address space structure, which includes code, initialized global variables, uninitialized global variables, heap, stack, and kernel space.
+    -   This approach simplifies access management, e.g., granting read-only access to the code segment while allowing read-write access to the heap segment.
+-   Hybrid
+    -   Newer CPU architecture often divides a process's logical address space with segmentation and then further divides each segment with paging.

 ## Networking